pgstef/pgstef.github.io/_drafts/introduction_to_postgresql_automatic_failover.md

 Should an issue happen where the master does not answer to the cluster, successful fencing is the only way to be sure what is its status: shutdown or not able to accept new work or touch data.
 It avoids countless situations where you end up with split brain scenarios or data corruption

-The documentation provides good practices and examples : http://clusterlabs.github.io/PAF/fencing.html
+The documentation provides best practices and examples : http://clusterlabs.github.io/PAF/fencing.html

 -----